 - i.
 Any person who removes or intentionally destroys a Tree preserved or planted under Subchapter 35.13.7., while the Tree is alive, shall mitigate each Tree at two (2) times the rate stated in Subchapter 35.13.7.
 Each replacement Tree shall meet the standards as stated in this Section and as approved by the City's Urban Forester. - ii.
-Each tree preserved under Subchapter 35.13.7 that dies within three (3) years of approval shall be mitigated as stated in Subchapter 35.13.7. - iii.
-Each tree planted under Subchapter 35.13.7 that dies shall be replanted with an approved tree in the appropriate planting season. - iv.
+Each tree preserved under Subchapter 35.13.7 that dies within three (3) years of approval shall be mitigated by the property owner as stated in Subchapter 35.13.7. - iii.
+Each tree planted under Subchapter 35.13.7 that dies shall be replanted with an approved tree in the appropriate planting season by the property owner. - iv.
 These mitigation remedies are in addition to the enforcement provisions of Sec.
 9 of this Subchapter. - v.
-Each replacement tree must be a minimum of 3 caliper inches measured 6 inches above grade and meet the standards as set forth in the Site Design Criteria Manual.
+Each replacement Tree must be a minimum of 3 caliper inches measured 6 inches above grade and meet the standards as set forth in the Site Design Criteria Manual.
 Any Tree that does not meet these standards may be rejected by the City's Urban Forester or designee.

-6. Tree Preservation Plan and Amendments.
+7. Tree Preservation Plan and Amendments.